ajayd-san/gomanagedocker/README.md

 Just build like any other Go binary:

 ```
-go install github.com/ajayd-san/gomanagedocker@HEAD
+go install github.com/ajayd-san/gomanagedocker@main
 ```

-Start the program with `gomanagedocker` (You'll have to rename it to `gmd` if you want, the binary will be installed at your `$GOPATH`).
+Start the program with `gomanagedocker` (Rename it to `gmd` if you'd like, the binary will be installed at your `$GOPATH`).

 ### Windows